+The Smith Family Clinic for Genomic Medicine offers the Insight Genome program for adults interested in unlocking their genetic code.
 Your unique genetic code holds information that could help you make future health and wellness decisions in consultation with your physician.
-The HudsonAlpha Institute for Biotechnology is offering the Insight Genome program for adults interested in unlocking the secrets of their genetic code.

-Every individual has three billion “letters” in their DNA.
+Every individual has about six billion “letters” in their DNA sequence.
 Those letters make up their genome.
 What makes every human unique is the four to six million letters that are different.
-Unless you are an identical twin, no one else shares your genetic makeup.
+Unless you are an identical twin, no one else shares your exact genetic makeup.
 Those four to six million differences are called variants.
-Some of those variants are responsible for innocuous differences such as hair or eye color, the shape of your nose, or your adult height.
+Most DNA variants do not have an impact.
+Some of those variants are responsible for differences such as hair or eye color, the shape of your nose, or your adult height.
 Other variants are linked to disease.

 Genome sequencing will look for variants in your DNA that may impact health and disease risk.
 Some DNA variants that are found may help explain current symptoms.
 Other variants may show that you have a higher risk of getting a disease in the future.
 For example, variants in certain genes cause a higher risk for colon cancer.
 In other cases, a variant may not impact your health, but may be passed on and impact the health of your children.
 In this case you would be a carrier of the disease.